zangue/osirix/README.md

 # Osirix

 Hobby (minimalistic) OS kernel for the RPI.
-I'm doing this for myself; for the purpose of learning and fun.
-So there is absolutly no warranty all.
-Use it at your own risk.

-This is work in progress...
+Still work in progress...
+I will update this README as soon as I achieve a working release.